hermeznetwork/docs/docs/developers/coordinator.md

 2. Approve HEZ transfers.

   Before the coordinator can start bidding, it needs to approve the use of HEZ tokens.
 To do this go to [HEZ address in Etherscan](https://rinkeby.etherscan.io/token/0x2521bc90b4f5fb9a8d61278197e5ff5cdbc4fbf2), select `Contract` -> `Write Contract` -> `Approve` and set `spender address` to Coordinator address and `value` to quantity you want to approve.
-Recommendation is to set this quantity value very high.
+The recommendation is to set this quantity value very high.

 3. Register Forger